 James has wide experience of all aspects of both statutory and common law employment work including employment status, unfair dismissal, TUPE, discrimination, redundancy and whistleblowing.
 He appears frequently in the Employment Tribunal and EAT and advises both employers and claimants.
-He is also experienced in litigation and injunction applications in the County Court and High Court involving employee competition, confidential information, wrongful dismissal and restrictive covenants
+He is also experienced in litigation and injunction applications in the civil courts involving employee competition, confidential information, wrongful dismissal and restrictive covenants.

-Helped by his experience in group actions involving personal injury, James is also familiar with the law of employer’s liability, health and safety and workplace injury claims.
+Helped by his experience in group actions involving personal injury and industrial disease, James is also familiar with the law of employer’s liability, health and safety and workplace injury claims.
 His commercial background means he is also happy to advise in employment disputes with a commercial dimension such as unfair prejudice claims.